Rose Oil vs Rosehip Oil: Which Is Better?

 Rose oil is extracted from rose petals and is rich in aromatic compounds like citronellol and geraniol.
 These components not only provide a captivating fragrance but also offer soothing properties that promote emotional well-being.

-The concept of aromatherapeutic skincare highlights how the scent of rose oil can positively impact skin health through neurological pathways, potentially reducing stress and enhancing relaxation.
+Aromatherapeutic skincare shows how rose oil’s scent can help skin health.
+It may reduce stress and improve relaxation through the brain.
 Additionally, rose oil possesses anti-inflammatory qualities that help balance skin moisture, supporting overall skin vitality.

 Rosehip Oil’s Nutrient Powerhouse